andreaseirich/ChatCompanion/docs/ARCHITECTURE.md

 2. **Category Scores**: Risk level for each category (bullying, manipulation, etc.)
 3. **Evidence Extraction**: Specific phrases that caused flags
 4. **Child-Friendly Explanations**: Simple language explaining what was detected
+5. **Evidence-Based Observed Behaviors**: Behaviors listed in explanations are derived only from matched patterns—no false accusations
+6. **Strict Threat-Gating**: Threat language (e.g., "threats", "consequences", "withdrawal") appears in explanations only when threat/ultimatum patterns are actually matched.
+Supports cross-sentence detection (threat markers in proximity to matched patterns)

+### Debug Counters

+For developers, the system provides debug information with standardized format:

+- **Pattern Match Counts**: `"{category}: {total_instances} instance(s) across {unique_patterns} pattern(s)"`
+  - **Instances**: Total number of pattern matches found (each occurrence counts as one instance)
+  - **Patterns**: Number of distinct pattern types that matched (unique pattern IDs)
+  - Example: If "answer now" appears 3 times and "reply immediately" appears 2 times, that's 5 instances across 2 patterns
+- **GREEN Debug Note**: When risk level is GREEN but category scores are non-zero, a debug note appears:
+  - "Note: GREEN suppresses risk.
+Category scores may show raw signals even when no patterns match."
+  - This clarifies why developers might see non-zero scores in GREEN state (raw ML signals without pattern evidence)

 ## Error Handling